| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 about going there.
 I like running at Black Rock.
 The surface has usually been smooth with

+no grip and no tire wear, but very raceable.
 Whip and Greg were at the shop and ready to go but Greg had come

 down with something the night before and had been sick all night and morning.
 He was sick